Table of Contents

 Creating a configuration file differs depending on your operating system.

-The main mechanism for sending metrics to Graphite is via TCP protocol.
-To send metrics, you need to change config variables according to your settings within the configuration file you created or found.
-A sample configuration looks like below.
+The primary mechanism for sending metrics to Graphite is via TCP protocol.
+To send metrics, you must change config variables according to your settings within the configuration file you created or found.
+A sample configuration looks like the one below.

 ## This is the configuration for Graphite server to send metrics to